cj8scrambler/nojoebuck/README.md

 available on your system run: arecord -L
 #CAPTURE="default"
 ```

+## Background

+In the fall of 2016 the Cubs were making a strong run through the playoffs.
+Since it was post-seaons, the games were no longer handled by the local
+broadcasters who knew the team and provided insightful commentary.
+Instead
+the games were on national broadcast where the commentators had nothing useful
+to say.

+In the old days, you could simply turn off the TV sound and turn on the radio
+broadcast to solve this.
+However now with streaming video, the delay between
+radio and video is too great.
+This is where nojoebuck comes in.
+Put it inline
+with the radio audio source and you can tune the delay to get it to match the
+streaming video source.

 ## Todo
   * Use a radio tuner (or maybe SDR) as the audio source